junxit/us-congress-bills-110/metadata.md

 - 2008-05-13 — Placed on the Union Calendar, Calendar No. 396.
 - 2008-05-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-634.
 - 2008-05-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-634.
+- 2008-05-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Issa objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-19 — Considered under suspension of the rules. (consideration: CR H4074-4075)
+- 2008-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2649.
+- 2008-05-19 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2008-05-20 — Considered as unfinished business. (consideration: CR H4281-4282)
+- 2008-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 374 - 39 (Roll no. 336). (text: CR 5/19/2008 H4074)
+- 2008-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 374 - 39 (Roll no. 336).(text: CR 5/19/2008 H4074)